 Ashton Soltys, Andrea Giuliani, David Phillips, Vadim S Kamenetsky

-Journal of Petrology | OXFORD UNIV PRESS | Published : 2020
+JOURNAL OF PETROLOGY | OXFORD UNIV PRESS | Published : 2020

-Abstract Olivine is the most abundant phase in kimberlites and is stable throughout most of the crystallization sequence, thus providing an extensive record of kimberlite petrogenesis.
+Olivine is the most abundant phase in kimberlites and is stable throughout most of the crystallization sequence, thus providing an extensive record of kimberlite petrogenesis.
 To better constrain the composition, evolution, and source of kimberlites we present a detailed petrographic and geochemical study of olivine from multiple dyke, sill, and root zone kimberlites in the Kimberley cluster (South Africa).
 Olivine grains in these kimberlites are zoned, with a central core, a rim overgrowth, and occasionally an external rind.
-Additional ‘internal’ and ‘transitional’ zones may occur between the core and rim, and some samples of root zone kimberlites contain a late gene..View full abstract
+Additional 'internal' and 'transitional' zones may occur between the core and rim, and some samples of root zone kimberlites contain a late generation of high-Mg olivin..View full abstract

 Awarded by Australian Research Council through a Discovery Early Career Research Award (DECRA)